RFC2784/rfc2784.github.io/_posts/2022-07-25-the-diversity-principle-as-a-decision-leverage-during-a-technological-solution-design.markdown

 - The more bigger the underlying business organization is, the most diverse the solution must be,
 - It must prevail in each decision taken to ideate and initiate an integration project.
-- It can apply on several use case, such :
+- It can apply on several use cases, such :
   - Several vendors for the same device type used on different scopes,
   - Several providers for the same kind of service that needs to be redundant,
   - Several paths to route a critical application flow,